 Comparing the alternatives

 One of the questions we are most frequently asked is ‘Can I get away with a cheaper alternative?’
 We understand why.
 And it can be a difficult question to answer.
-The popularity of affordable planting media like sand and structural soil often tempts clients or quantity surveyors to cut corners when it comes to tree planting.
+The popularity of affordable planting media like sand, structural soil and compacted raft systems often tempts clients or quantity surveyors to cut corners when it comes to tree planting.
+We have unfortunately seen the consequences of other systems

 But is there a risk of a false economy?
 Within complex designs, where the long-term health of trees deserves to be taken seriously, those planted using GreenBlue Urban ArborSystem components – including RootSpace pavement support systems, (commonly known as soil cells) have been found to out-perform traditional alternatives when it comes to drainage and aeration.
 And in the long run, that performance means money is saved.